hashicorp/terraform-website/content/source/docs/enterprise/admin/logging.html.md

 - A version of Docker that supports the `journald` logging driver.
 Execute `docker info --format '{{.Plugins.Log}}'` to check if the `journald` plugin is listed.
-- Network connectivity between Terraform Enterprise and the desired external destination(s) where logs should be forwarded to.
+- Network connectivity between Terraform Enterprise and the external destination(s) where logs should be forwarded.

-## Configuration

-In order to use log forwarding, it must be enabled and configured.
-Once that is done, the Terraform Enterprise application will need to be restarted for the log forwarding configuration to take effect.

-### Enable Log Forwarding
+## Enable Log Forwarding

-To enable log forwarding, the `log_forwarding_enabled` Terraform Enterprise application setting must be set to the value `1`.
+Log forwarding is disabled by default.
+To enable log forwarding, set the `log_forwarding_enabled` Terraform Enterprise application setting to the value `1`.

-Enable log forwarding for a Standalone installation of Terraform Enterprise:
+For a Standalone installation of Terraform Enterprise:

 ```
 replicatedctl app-config set log_forwarding_enabled --value 1
 ```

-Enable log forwarding for an Active/Active installation of Terraform Enterprise:
+For an Active/Active installation of Terraform Enterprise:

 ```
 tfe-admin app-config -k log_forwarding_enabled -v 1
 ```

-When enabled, the Terraform Enterprise application settings should show the following for the `log_forwarding_enabled` setting:
+When log forwarding is enabled, the Terraform Enterprise application settings show the following for `log_forwarding_enabled`:

 ```
     ...